replicatedhq/replicated-docs/docs/reference/template-functions-static-context.md

 func KotsVersion() string
 ```

-KotsVersion returns the current KOTS tag/version the admin console is using. **Note**: The app manager is based on the KOTS open source project.
+KotsVersion returns the current version of the app manager. **Note**: The app manager is based on the KOTS open source project.
 The current KOTS version is the same as the current app manager version.
-The app manager installs the admin console.

 ```yaml
 repl{{ KotsVersion }}
 ```

-`KotsVersion` can be compared to Semantic Versions (SemVers) like follows:
+You can compare the KOTS version as follows:
 ```yaml
 repl{{KotsVersion | semverCompare ">= 1.19"}}
 ```

-The above template function will return `true` if `KotsVersion` is greater than `1.19`. **Note**: The app manager is based on the KOTS open source project.
-The current KOTS version is the same as the current app manager version.
+This returns `true` if the KOTS version is greater than or equal to `1.19`.

 For more complex comparisons, see [Semantic Version Functions](https://masterminds.github.io/sprig/semver.html) in the sprig documentation.